Magento 2: Models, Resource Models and Collections in 2026

 • The method create() of \Magento\Framework\App\Bootstrap class is called in the index.php file.
 It calls the self public static method createObjectManagerFactory().

 • All custom resource models should be inherited from \Magento\Framework\Model\ResourceModel\Db\AbstractDb class.
-It has method getConnection() where \Magento\Framework\App\ResourceConnection object is called.
+It has a method getConnection() where \Magento\Framework\App\ResourceConnection object is called.

 The \Magento\Framework\App\ResourceConnection contains fields and methods for operating with data from global configuration.
 It concerns the data from app/etc/env.php file.
 For example, ResourceConnection::DEFAULT_CONNECTION is default value and corresponds to [‘db’ => [‘connection’ => [‘default’ => […]]]]: